-To determine if the air flow is correct. make a temperature rise check.
+To determine if the air flow is correct, make a temperature rise check.

 - 1. Insert a thermometer in the supply air duct as close to the furnace as possible yet out of a direct line from the heat exchanger.
-See Figure 38. - 2.
+See Figure 49. - 2.
 Insert a thermometer in the return air duct as close to the furnace as possible. - 3.
-Operate the furnace.
-High fire and low fire heating modes have the same temperature rise range. - 4.
+Operate the furnace. - 4.
 When the thermometer in the supply air duct stops rising (approximately five minutes), subtract the return air temperature from the supply air temperature.
 The difference is the temperature rise. - 5.
 Compare the measured temperature rise to the approved temperature rise range listed on the furnace name plate.
-See Figure 39.
+See Figure 50.